 The tractor body hinges forward for maintenance access and is latched down in the OPERATING position.
-To raise the body, pull back and up on body latch and lift body using the lift handle on the right hand side of body.
+To raise the body, pull back and up on body latch and lift body using the lift handle located on the rear of the body.